toncho11/MakeYourOwnSatellite/README.md

 ## Microcontroller
 This is the central unit that makes the connection between the different components of the satellite.
 It should be low-powered, small and robust to atmospheric hardships.
 It is tempting to think that a small device such as Arduino or RaspberryPi will do the job.
 But these devices lack the last requirement - robustness.
 They are often used for prototyping and long term use is unknown.
 We often do not notice that because an Arduino can be easily replaced in non-flying devices.

-### Operating Systems
-In general a full blown OS is not required and it might add complexity and higher power usage.
-Examples of suitable OSs are [QNX](https://blackberry.qnx.com/en) and [ELKS](https://github.com/jbruchon/elks) (used for old x86 computers).
+So we have the option to either use a micro controller such as Arduino/ESP32 or a more powerful one of type Raspberry Pi.
+In the case of the former (Arduino) you need to directly program it.
+Below information is provided for the later.

+### Hardware non x86 comatible (ARM)
+* Raspberry Pi (and clones)

-### Hardware
+### Hardware x86 compatible
 The following are low powered mini computers that can be integrated with the other circuits of the satellite:
 * [86duino-zero](https://www.cnx-software.com/2013/11/27/39-86duino-zero-is-an-x86-arduino-compatible-board-that-supports-dos-windows-and-linux/)
 * [Intel Gallileo Development Board](https://www.cnx-software.com/2013/11/06/69-intel-gallileo-development-board-combines-x86-processor-and-arduino-compatibility/)
 * There can even be a variant where an [ESP32 microcontroller](https://en.wikipedia.org/wiki/ESP32) can emulate a 8086 CPU and allow ELKS to run on it.
 This can be done using the [FabGL ESP32 Board](https://www.tindie.com/products/fabgl/fabgl-esp32-board-16mb-flash-4-mb-psram-33v-io/).
 One could argue that this 8086 emulation is an added complexity, but ELKS is probably the only Linux like OS that runs on a such low-powered device

+In general a full blown OS is not required and it might add complexity and higher power usage.
+Examples of suitable OSs are [QNX](https://blackberry.qnx.com/en) and [ELKS](https://github.com/jbruchon/elks) (used for old x86 computers).

+### All in one
+The following boards have GPS module and are capable of LoRa APRS communication:
+* TTGO T-Beam V0.7 (433MHz SX1278)
+* TTGO T-Beam V1 (433MHz SX1278)
+So they are ready to send their position over the free APRS network.

 ## Altitude control
 A helium balloon can reach 30-40 km height in the atmosphere (outer space starts at 960 km above Earth).
 It seems the most simple way to calculate altitude is to use an air pressure sensor such as BMP280 or [BMP388](https://www.adafruit.com/product/3966) as an [altimeter](https://en.wikipedia.org/wiki/Altimeter).
 Pressure decreases when going up.
 Altitude can be controlled by dropping ballast from the satellite.